Madonna and Child with Saint Anne (Dei Palafrenieri): Depiction

 While not his most successful arrangement, it is an atypical representation of the Virgin Mary for its time and must have been shocking to some contemporary viewers.
-The depiction of the Virgin Mary, with the aid of her son, whom she holds, tramples and crushes on a serpent, the emblem of evil or original sin.
-Serpents symbolized heresy which signifies not believing in God.
-Believing in God was seen as the truth if a person believed in any other representation of a god figure instead of Jesus, it was seen as sinful.
-Mary and Jesus are crushing the serpent together with their feet and looking down upon the serpent.
-The snake is coiling up due to rejecting the presence of all three figures.
+It depicts the Virgin Mary who, with the aid of her son, whom she holds, tramples and crushes a serpent, the emblem of evil or original sin.
+Serpents also symbolized heresy.
+Mary and Jesus are looking down upon the serpent and crushing it together under their feet.
+The snake is coiling up, rejecting the presence of all three figures.
 Both Mary and Jesus are barefoot, and Jesus is a fully naked uncircumcised child.

 Saint Anne

-A close-up image of Virgin Mary showing too much breast.
-A visual that could possibly be why the altarpiece was removed.
+A close-up image of Virgin Mary showing her breast.
+This visual could possibly be why the altarpiece was removed.

 Saint Anne, whom the painting is intended to honor, is a wrinkled old grandmother, who witnesses the event.
 She is depicted more loosely, sketchily, and thinner than the other two figures.
 Saint Anne is on the farther right wearing a dark navy-blue dress.
 She is the mother of the Virgin Mary and the grandmother of Jesus Christ.
 The Virgin Mary and Saint Anne are depicted with thin gold ring halos.
 However, Jesus is the only figure who does not have a halo.
-This is strange because usually in Christian artwork, Jesus is depicted having the brightest halo to draw attention to him, Caravaggio did not do that in this painting.
+Usually in Christian artwork, Jesus is depicted having the brightest halo in order to draw attention to him; Caravaggio did not follow convention in this painting.

 Jesus

-Jesus's left hand is depicted doing a gesture where he is putting his middle finger and thumb together creating a circle.
-Everything else is in the shadows, and the figures gain monumentality in the light.
+Jesus's left hand is depicted in a gesture of his middle finger and thumb together, creating a circle.
+Everything else is in shadow, and the figures gain monumentality in the light.
 This depiction is known as tenebrism.
-The brightest figure in this altarpiece with a lot of highlights is Jesus.
-The light shines on him due to being the focus and being known as "the light of the world,” stated John Spike.
+The brightest figure in this altarpiece is Jesus.
+The light shines on him to bring focus and as a reference to "the light of the world,” stated John Spike.
 He has more power compared to his mother and grandmother.
-Mary receives more light compared to Saint Anne because she is standing behind her son.
-Mary has light hitting more on her because she carried and gave birth to Jesus.
-Mary and Saint Anne both represent and have a status in the Christian hierarchy, but not a lot of status compared to Jesus.
-That is why they are both depicted behind Jesus.
-The serpent is receiving some light due to being crushed by Jesus and the Virgin Mary.
+Mary receives more light compared to Saint Anne because of her physical and spiritual proximity to her son.
+Mary and Saint Anne both represent and have a status in the Christian hierarchy, but less than Jesus.
+Some light is shed on the serpent as it is being crushed by Jesus and the Virgin Mary.